mahtabnejad90/uob-msc-computer-science/README.md

-# Uni of Bath - MSc In Computer Science
+# University of Bath - MSc In Computer Science

 ## Introduction: